 The key thing I think with using your network is being specific in what your asks are.
 The worst thing is when I get, say a LinkedIn request or an email saying, “Hey, I’d love to talk about your background” or “I’d love to chat.”
 Well, about what?
 What can I actually help you with?
 Am I even the right person to communicate with you or to help you with your specific need?

 So I think overall, just be really specific about your ask and don’T be afraid to ask your friends, “Hey, thank you so much for your help.
 Do you know anybody else in SEO?”
 Or “Do you know anybody else that understands analytics?”
 Or whatever your question might be.
 I think that’s always a great way to end the conversation, is ask for one or two more referrals or introductions to individuals that can help you.

 Melanie: I work with men and women, yes.
 The client base, it’s definitely mixed between male and female.
 I’ve seen a lot of individuals are at a director level or above.
 And I have certainly worked with individuals that are entrepreneurs, but also people that are say vice presidents at major organizations.
 So it is a bit of a mix.
-But regardless if you’re at a firm of two people or firm of 200,000 people, you still need those communication skills.
+But regardless if you’re at a firm of two people or a firm of 200,000 people, you still need those communication skills.

 1. Figurative and literal voice

 So overall, the Espeland method is really just my thought process, my philosophy about how to think about communication.
 It is firstly based in both the figurative and the literal voice.
 So what does that mean?
 That means I don’t just work with you on your speaking voice, but also in regards to the figurative voice.
 What’s going on in your head when you are speaking?
 How do you feel about yourself and those around you?

 2. Executive presence or gravitas with authenticity